Not all superheroes are mutants, billionaires, or aliens from distant planets; some have seriously impressive supernatural powers.

 Created by Jack Kirby in the early '70s, Etrigan and his human host, Jason Blood, have been staples in the magical scene of DC since their debut.

 Etrigan's ties to Arthurian legend give him a prestigious, mythical feel, and being a demon, his powers are pretty profound.
 His hellfire breath is notoriously powerful; although, in Etrigan form, he has the same weaknesses as other demons, including being susceptible to iron and holy powers.

 With his round glasses, dark hair, and pet owl, Tim Hunter is often mistaken for Harry Potter's twin (though he predates the boy who lived).
 And while Neil Gaiman and J. K. Rowling may have been drinking from the same well, the two characters couldn't be more different.

 Tim Hunter was the star of DC/Vertigo's Books of Magic series that told the story of Tim's destiny to be the greatest wizard of his age.
 Along the way he met magical guest stars like a blonde Zatanna, John Constantine, Merlin, Phantom Stranger, and of course, Death of the Endless.

 Books of Magic itself was basically a comic dedicated to the mystical and magical characters of the DC universe interacting and engaging with one another, with Tim as the central character - the heir apparent to DC's magic.

-A new Books of Magic series focuses on a rebooted version of Tim Hunter as part of DC's Sandman Universe pop-up.
+A recent Books of Magic series focused on a rebooted version of Tim Hunter as part of DC's Sandman Universe pop-up.

 4. John Constantine